 Done right, webinars can help you nurture your new subscribers and leads as well as turn existing subscribers into customers.

-However, if you don't follow webinar best practices, you run the risk of leaving your audience frustrated which means your webinar won't help you achieve your goals and it'll be a waste of your time.
+But, if you don't follow webinar best practices, you run the risk of leaving your audience frustrated.
+That means your webinar won't help you achieve your goals and it'll be a waste of your time.

-If you've ever wondered how to do a webinar that people want to sign up for and attend, then you're in the right place.
-In this post, we'll share the essential webinar best practices to follow that'll help you not only learn how to make a webinar, but also leave your audience raving about you and your brand.
+If you've ever wondered how to create a webinar that people want to sign up for and attend, then you're in the right place.
+In this article, we'll share the essential webinar best practices to follow that'll help you not only learn how to create a webinar presentation, but also leave your audience raving about you and your brand.

 Is Creating a Webinar Right for You?